kyamagu/mexopencv/README.markdown

      provides Matlab API for capturing video from cameras or for reading video files.
 Here is how the class can be used:
     ...

+Look at the `samples/` directory for an example of an application.

 Developing a new mex function